jcd13d/airbnb_id_scraper/README.md

 * ### Review Scraper
   * decide on storage format/pull frequency
-  * How many reviews to pull each time? how to only get new ones? how how frequently should we pull? (probably not very)
+  * How many reviews to pull each time? how to only get new ones? how frequently should we pull? (probably not very)
   * we end up getting a weird error where it seems like we get an inconsistant schema or something... json error in loading columns when writing parquet idk
   * write the code!